PUNCH-Cyber/stoq/docs/Dispatcher.rst

 Results from the specified plugin are returned as a ``list()`` of ``sets()``.
 Each unique object, or ``payload``, that is extracted from the primary payload is assigned an incremental ``payload`` and a unique ``uuid``.
+In version of
-In addition, the ``puuid`` is added to the results to identify the parent uuid the stream was extracted from.
+|stoQ| prior to 0.9.38, a ``puuid`` key is also added to the results in order to
+identify the parent uuid the stream was extracted from.
+In |stoQ| version 0.9.38 and later, ``uuid`` is appended to a list for better tracking of parent child relationships.
 The results from the dispatcher are then appended to the primary results ``dict()`` and the key ``payloads`` is added with the total count of streams processed, to include the original payload.